ANALYTICS SOLUTIONS2025-12-31

 4. CLV is also often used as an internal measure for comparing the performances of different companies or evaluating if one investment strategy is better than another.

-It is also a useful measure to compare and assess the performance of different businesses within the same company or between two different types of businesses.
+It is also a helpful measure for comparing and assessing the performance of different businesses within the same company or between two different types of businesses.

-For example, we all are aware that B2C and B2B businesses are different: sometimes, B2C companies rely on monthly subscriptions while B2B businesses are more likely to have contracts lasting a year or more.
+For example, we are all aware that B2C and B2B businesses differ: sometimes B2C companies rely on monthly subscriptions, while B2B businesses are more likely to have contracts lasting a year or more.

-CLV is then useful to measure the success of B2B businesses that invest heavily in acquiring customers by making offers on large contracts over a long period of time.
+CLV is then helpful in measuring the success of B2B businesses that invest heavily in acquiring customers by offering large contracts over long periods.

-5. Some of the other reasons why CLV is important is it helps you boost customer loyalty and helps your marketing target your ideal customers.
+5. Some of the other reasons why CLV is essential are that it helps you boost customer loyalty and helps your marketing target your ideal customers.

 To reiterate, calculating CLV is not as simple as it seems.

-So, for example, if Mrs. Smith has been buying $100 worth of shoes from the same eCommerce company for over 10 years, her CLV will be $1000, right?
-Yet, things start to get complicated when Mrs. Smith also buys socks & bunion correctors along with her shoes.
+For example, if Mrs. Smith has been buying $100 worth of shoes from the same eCommerce company for over 10 years, her CLV will be $ 1,000, right?
+Yet things get complicated when Mrs. Smith also buys socks & bunion correctors along with her shoes.

 More than 1 item in the purchasing cart complicates things.
-The bigger a company, the larger its customer base, and the more things that a customer buys regularly over a period, the more complicated does calculate CLV gets.
+The larger a company is, the larger its customer base, and the more regularly a customer buys over a period, the more complicated the calculation of CLV becomes.

-So like we said earlier in this post, there are different ways of calculating CLV.
-Before that, here’s some data you need to have with you:
+As we said earlier in this post, there are different ways to calculate CLV.
+Before that, here's the data you need to have with you:

-• You need to know the average amount of money a customer spends with your company over the course of their relationship with you.
+• You need to know the average amount a customer spends with your company over their relationship with your company.

 • You also need to know how long customers typically stay with your company.